-Hazel at School is available during any hours the school nurse office is open.
+Hazel at School is available during any hours the school health office is open.
 Hazel serves students within minutes of a school nurse requesting a medical professional; there is no need to schedule an appointment.

 There is no limit on the number of visits.